Skip to main content

 ResourceCreate a query jobFetch results

-Sequence enrollmentsPOST /sequences/v1/enrollments/jobs/queryGET /sequences/v1/enrollments/jobs/{job_id}/results
+Sequence enrollmentsPOST /sequences/v1/enrollments/query-jobsGET /sequences/v1/enrollments/query-jobs/{job_id}/results

-Sequence enrollment stepsPOST /sequences/v1/enrollment-steps/jobs/queryGET /sequences/v1/enrollment-steps/jobs/{job_id}/results
+Sequence enrollment stepsPOST /sequences/v1/enrollment-steps/query-jobsGET /sequences/v1/enrollment-steps/query-jobs/{job_id}/results

 Authentication